ricardotemporal/frontend-immersion/README.md

   - 🌍 Language and cookie settings sections.
 - 🎵 A fixed footer with a prominent "Test Spotify Premium for Free" message.
 - 📱 Responsive layout with properly aligned components using Flexbox.
+- 🔍 Search bar for quick access to content.

 ---